 Once babies start to crawl and explore, it is even more important to keep chemicals out of reach, and that means off the floor as well.

-During the crawling stages, the floors must always be clean and you’ll find yourself sweeping and mopping the floors more often during the stage.
+During the crawling stages, the floors need to always be clean and you’ll find yourself stepping and mopping the floors more often.

 - Irritation of the lungs